 As a community school, TIS recognizes that it is not always easy to find suitable English reading material in TEDA and so the school makes its library resources available, not only to students and staff, but to their families as well during the hours of operation listed below.
-All those who wish to borrow from the library will be issued a library card.
 No materials may be removed from the library without being properly checked out by the librarian.
 All books must be returned in good condition, by their due date or no later than one week before the end of school.
 Charges will be levied for lost or damaged books.